 The first is Antonio Cassano.
 He was traded to Inter from Milan in exchange for Giampaolo Pazzini back in August and, while not entirely traitorous considering the number of players to have made the switch, he has stoked things up by saying: "For me Inter are a lot stronger than Milan."

 Cassano has talked the talk but also walked the walk by making the best start to a season of his career, scoring four goals in four appearances in Serie A.

 Yet the player everyone's excited about before the derby is El Shaarawy.
-Known as the Little Pharaoh by virtue of the fact he is half Egyptian, the spiky haired Milan attacker is one of the brightest prospects in Serie A. Still only 19, he made his full international debut for Italy in a friendly with England after Euro 2012 and has found the net five times in his last four games for Milan.
+Known as the Little Pharaoh by virtue of the fact he is half Egyptian, the spiky haired Milan attacker is one of the brightest prospects in Serie A. Still only 19, he made after Euro 2012 and has found the net five times in his last four games for Milan.